obsfx/spaceinvaders.js/README.md

 # spaceinvaders.js
-A spaceinvaders clone which created with canvas and javascript [Live Demo](https://obsfx.github.io/spaceinvadersjs/)
+A spaceinvaders clone which is created with canvas and javascript [Live Demo](https://obsfx.github.io/spaceinvadersjs/)